MuhmmdUsama/Book-Store/README.md

-# React-ToDo
+# Book-Store

-"To-do list" is a tool that helps to organize your day.
-It simply lists the things that you need to do and allows you to mark them as complete.
+The Bookstore is a website similar to the "Awesome Books" website built in the previous module.
+You will create an MVP version of it that allows you to:
+>
+    Display a list of books.
+    Add a book.
+    Remove a selected book.

 ## Built With